Bob Graham Round: The first repeat

-Graham must have passed over the first two as they lie on the main path along the Helvellyn ridge.

-It is these along with the other 38 tops that is now called the "Bob Graham Round" and are listed below.
+It is these along with the other 38 tops that are now called the "Bob Graham Round" and are listed below.

 Subsequent developments

-Heaton's new record began a flurry of activity to add extra tops with the intent of extending the 24-hour record.
-It was soon discovered that the route of Bob Graham's round was not optimal for attempts on the absolute fell record so the two began to be regarded as separate challenges and have slightly different rules.
+Heaton's new record inspired the addition of extra tops with the intent of extending the 24-hour record.
+As it was soon discovered that the route of Bob Graham's round was not optimal for attempts on the absolute fell record, the two are regarded as separate challenges and have slightly different rules.
 The 24-hour record has now been extended to 78 tops.
-Bob Graham's round was left as a challenge in its own right.

-The Bob Graham Round is now a standard fell-runner's test-piece having been successfully completed by 2713 people up to the end of 2022.
+The Bob Graham Round is now a standard fell-runner's test-piece.
 Solo rounds have been accomplished but most contenders are accompanied by at least one runner in support, a requirement for acceptance of membership of the Bob Graham Club.
 The vast majority of attempts are undertaken close to mid summer to make use of maximum daylight.
-Nonetheless, as of December 2022, fifty individuals have successfully completed a winter round of the standard circuit.
+Nonetheless, as of 2025, sixty individuals have successfully completed a winter round of the standard circuit, four of whom have done two winter rounds.